-No. Any unflavored yogurt with active cultures and no additives such as gelatin will work.
+No. Use unflavored yogurt with active cultures and no additives such as gelatin.
 Regular yogurt, Greek yogurt, organic yogurt…any of them are fine.

 I like mine thick, too.

 Strain it.
 The process is no different from straining yogurt made the traditional way.
-Read these posts for detailed instructions and ideas about straining: using a yogurt pouch or a large coffee filter.
+Read these posts for more ideas about straining: using a yogurt pouch or a large coffee filter.

 An Instant Pot is super-easy if it is big enough to suit your needs.
 An oven you can set to 100˚F is big and easy.

 Beyond that, you may have to get creative.
 I have collected lots of ideas from my readers over the years.
-You can read about them in this post about ways to incubate yogurt without a yogurt machine.
+Read about them here: ways to incubate yogurt without a yogurt machine.

 This is a hard question right up there with “When will I know he (or she) is the right one?”
 The answer is almost the same.
 Ha!